kzar/bitratchet-js/README.md

         length : Length of the string in bits, must be divisible by 8!
 If terminator option isn't present this is required, otherwise it's optional. terminator : ASCII character code (as integer) for the terminating character, required if length option isn't present.
 (Length will include terminating character if relevant.) read_full_length : If length and terminator options are present this option modifies the behavoir.
 If `true` the full length of the string will be read, just the extra characters past the terminating character dropped.
 If `false` and we read the terminating character before reaching the length the remaining data wont be skipped.
 If `false` and we read 'till the end of length the behavoir is as normal. pascal : Used to read pascal strings where the first byte is the length of the following string.
-Can't be used with the other options. missing : Default value or function to calculate default value given record context.
+Can't be used with the previous options. missing : Default value or function to calculate default value given record context.
       }